IcaliaLabs/guides/onboarding/README.md

 This day is all about culture, the new members will spend the whole day with the cultural team.
 The purpose of this day is to explain some of our rituals, work dynamic and get to know other members.

+Some tasks to complete must be done by the end of the day:

+- Setup for Icalia General tools: Email & Slack
+- Setup for Icalia Dev tools (if applicable): Github, Codeship, Foresight
+- Setup for Icalia Design tools (if applicable): Sketch

 #### Tuesday

 On this day the operations manager will step in and give an introduction on how Icalia works from a operations-like perspective, some topics to cover are: